-Principal risk Potential impact Our mitigating actions Year-on-year movement in net risk Financial, regulatory an d compliance risk continued Fraud and misreporting There is a risk that fraud and misreporting may occur due to the decentralised nature There is a risk that without appropriate oversight and review, our business may be subject to fraudulent activity and misreporting of financial information.
-This risk increases when we acquire new businesses, many of which have lean teams where segregation of duties may not have been optimal.
-This is another risk area where the emergence of Al has added another dimension to the risk faced by the Group.
-However, progress we have made in establishing clear mitigating activities has enabled us to keep the risk at a constant level: \rightarrow of the Group, leading to loss of cash, profit and damaging our reputation. ss The risk of misappropriation and fraud is also increased due to the Clear Delegation of Authority, Segregation of Duties, and system access control processes are in place to prevent fraudulent activities and ensure accurate financial reporting.
-The Head Office Finance team conducts thorough reviews of financial statements from brands to detect and address any discrepancies.
-Regular communication between the Head Office and brands, along with dual reporting lines for brand finance teams, fosters transparency and accountability.
-Independent audits by External and Internal audit teams provide an additional layer of scrutiny and oversight.
-Policies and entity level controls are in place for critical financial operations, such as banking and treasury functions.
-The adoption of common finance and banking platforms standardises financial processes across the Group.
-The increasing use by a number of brands of shared services centralises certain financial functions, enhancing control and efficiency.
+This is another risk area where the emergence of AI has added another dimension to the risk faced by the Group.
+However, progress we have made in establishing clear mitigating activities has enabled us to keep the risk at a constant level:

+- · Clear Delegation of Authority, Segregation of Duties, and system access control processes are in place to prevent fraudulent activities and ensure accurate financial reporting. - · The Head Office Finance team conducts thorough reviews of financial statements from brands to detect and address any discrepancies. - Regular communication between the Head Office and brands, along with dual reporting lines for brand finance teams, fosters transparency and accountability. - · Independent audits by External and Internal audit teams provide an additional layer of scrutiny and oversight. - · Policies and entity level controls are in place for critical financial operations, such as banking and treasury functions. - The adoption of common finance and banking platforms standardises financial processes across the Group. - · The increasing use by a number of brands of shared services centralises certain financial functions, enhancing control and efficiency.